 There are a lot of conflicting opinions when it comes to multivitamins.
 If you care to look you’ll find plenty of research that indicates they don’t do anything (1).
 On the other, hand doctors continually prescribe various vitamins and minerals to their patients to tackle a range of problems, including anemia and osteoporosis.

 So the answer to the question ‘Do women over 50 need multivitamins?’ is ‘yes’.
-There seems little doubt that certain vitamins and minerals can play an important role in maintaining health.
+There seems little doubt that some vitamins and minerals play an important role in maintaining health.
 Certainly, calcium and vitamin D as we just saw.
-But also magnesium and vitamin C. Magnesium being important for maintaining heart health and helping to prevent diabetes and vitamin C because it is a powerful antioxidant (4).
+But also magnesium and vitamin C. Magnesium because it helps maintain heart health and prevent diabetes, and vitamin C because it is a powerful antioxidant (4).
 And you can never have enough of those.

 How We Ranked

 It’s a given that multivitamins are not the answer to all the potential health problems a woman over 50 can or will encounter.
-Instead, they’re intended to supplement a woman’s diet, address nutritional shortfalls and, in some cases, address specific health threats.
-So when we look at multivitamins for women over 50 we want them to have the vitamins we mentioned above.
+Instead, their job is to supplement a woman’s diet, address nutritional shortfalls and, in some cases, address specific health threats.
+So when we look at multivitamins for women over 50, we want them to have the vitamins we mentioned above.
 We also want them to offer a host of other vitamins that are potentially helpful in filling nutrient gaps.

-In addition, we prefer if the multivitamins offer complementary minerals.
-As we mentioned vitamin D and calcium work together.
+Also, we prefer if the multivitamins offer complementary minerals.
+As we mentioned, vitamin D and calcium work together.
 And so do vitamin B12 and folate (6).
 So if a supplement offers these kinds of complementary vitamin/mineral pairs, we like that.
 Magnesium is another mineral that’s important for older women.
 Especially postmenopausal women as it can help stave off bone loss and reduce inflammation.

-Beyond the nutritional details we chose multivitamins from producers with solid reputations for quality.
-Ones that produce their supplements in good manufacturing practices (GMP) facilities.
+Beyond the nutritional details, we chose producers with solid reputations, who produce their supplements in good manufacturing practices (GMP) facilities.
 We also prefer companies that understand the importance of accountability.
 Finally, we considered price because a lot of older women are on fixed incomes.
-That said, if a particular supplement seemed worthy of making a financial stretch we included it too.
+That said, if a particular supplement seemed worthy of making a financial stretch, we included it too.

 Multivitamins for women over 50 fill nutrient gaps caused by dieting.
 Young women are not the only ones who need to be concerned about their weight.
 It can be just as important for older ladies.
 In fact, research indicates that overweight women stand a significantly reduced chance of ever making it to 85 (7).
 So dieting is, in some very real respects, a life and death issue for older women.
 But dieting can create nutrient shortfalls (8) as foods are left off the plate that contained important vitamins and minerals.
 Multivitamin supplements can bridge these nutritional gaps, enabling an older woman to get on with the important business of controlling her weight.

 Multivitamins for women over 50 can enhance mental acuity.
 The brain is obviously central to life as we know it.
-And it’s also greatly affected by how we live, what we eat, how much we exercise and how much we sleep.
-In addition, recent studies strongly suggest that brain function can be significantly impacted by way of vitamin supplementation.
+And it’s also greatly affected by how we live, what we eat, how much we exercise, and how much we sleep.
+In addition, recent studies suggest vitamin supplementation can impact brain function.
 Studies have shown that older men exhibit improved memory after taking multivitamins (11).
 Other studies demonstrate that multivitamins may have a role to play in alleviating anxiety and stress in older women (12).
 The bottom line is that a growing body of evidence suggests multivitamins are good for the brain in numerous ways.

 Multivitamins for women over 50 can mitigate the effects of aging.
-While vitamin supplements aren’t the fountain of youth they can nonetheless play an important role in reducing some of the most odious effects of aging.
-These effects include weakened bones, rough skin, vision problems, dental problems, digestive problems, heart disease and more.
-Many of these as well as other maladies that affect older women are the result of nutrient shortfalls.
-By taking a good multivitamin supplement on a regular basis you can correct those nutrient shortfalls and bolster your eyes, skin, teeth, bones and more.
+While vitamin supplements aren’t the fountain of youth, they can nonetheless play an important role in reducing some of the most odious effects of aging.
+These effects include weakened bones, rough skin, vision problems, dental problems, digestive problems, heart disease, and more.
+Many of these, as well as other maladies that affect older women, are the result of nutrient shortfalls.
+By taking a good multivitamin supplement you can correct those nutrient shortfalls and bolster your eyes, skin, teeth, bones, and more.

 Multivitamins for women over 50 help prevent micronutrient deficiencies.
 Dieticians and researchers talk a lot about macronutrient deficiencies.
-But micronutrient deficiencies are just as important to avoid.
-Macronutrients include protein, fiber, fat, carbohydrates and water.
-If you are not getting enough of them you will undoubtedly suffer physically.
-Micronutrients by contrast are individual vitamins like B12.
-Not enough of that one microscopic micronutrient and it could have wide ranging negative effects on your skeletal system.
+But micronutrient deficiencies are just as important.
+Macronutrients include protein, fiber, fat, carbohydrates, and water.
+If you are not getting enough of them, you will undoubtedly suffer physically.
+Micronutrients, by contrast, are individual vitamins like B12.
+Not enough of that one microscopic micronutrient, and it could have wide-ranging adverse effects on your skeletal system.
 Women who adhere to vegetarian or vegan diets often find themselves suffering from micronutrient deficiencies (13) and could benefit mightily from a daily multivitamin supplement.

 Multivitamins for women over 50 can speed recovery from illness.
-Typically, when people are stricken with a cold or flu they lose their appetite.
-This is understandable.
+Typically, when people are stricken with a cold or flu, they lose their appetite.
+That is understandable.
 But it also creates a situation where the body is not getting the nutrient support it needs, just when it needs it most.
-As a result an older woman may not be able to fight off the cold as quickly and recovery can lag.
+As a result, an older woman may not be able to fight off the cold as quickly, and recovery can lag.
 Multivitamin supplements for women over 50 can provide the nutrients necessary to power a faster, more complete recovery.

 Q: Why do women over 50 need multivitamins?